amirahnasihah/frontend-development/02-frontend-with-react/03-components/state-and-lifecycle.md

    };
 ```

-Now see that whenever a component is mounted. the first thing will happen is the `cleanup function` will run whenever this component mounted or whenever a component is unmounted.
+Now see that whenever a component is mounted. the first thing that will happen is the `cleanup function` will run whenever this component is mounted or whenever a component is unmounted.

 ```js
 useEffect(() => {